cruzjuan298/EasyBook/README.md

 ### Prerequisites
 - Node.js
 - A JS package manager
-- NOTE: nodemon is used to start the server in the makefile to automatically restart the server whenever changes are detected in your backend files.
+- **Note**: nodemon is used to start the server in the makefile to automatically restart the server whenever changes are detected in your backend files.
 If you encounter issues with running the backend, please ensure nodemon is installed.
-You can find documentation [here](https://www.npmjs.com/package/concurrently#installation).
+You can find documentation [here](https://www.npmjs.com/package/nodemon).

 ### Installation
 1. Clone the repository and install dependencies: